 Well ...
 Yes, that's what it basically means.

 The only "danger" that could ever arise, could potentially originate from the law-maker's-tendency to restrict the right to the usage of certain words / terms, only to those who possess certain kinds of certifications.

-Today, you can still learn hypnosis and advertise yourself as a hypnotist, who practices hypnotherapy, without being certified to do so.
+Today, in Canada, you can still learn hypnosis and advertise yourself as a hypnotist, who practices hypnotherapy, without being certified to do so.